aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/baseslide/joinportionswithsameformatting/_index.md

 ---
 title: JoinPortionsWithSameFormatting
 second_title: Aspose.Sildes for .NET API Reference
-description:
+description: Joins runs with same formatting in all paragraphs all acceptable shapes.
 type: docs
 weight: 150
 url: /net/aspose.slides/baseslide/joinportionswithsameformatting/
 ---
-## BaseSlide.JoinPortionsWithSameFormatting method (1 of 2)
+## JoinPortionsWithSameFormatting() {#joinportionswithsameformatting}

 Joins runs with same formatting in all paragraphs all acceptable shapes.